SciML/DiffEqDocs.jl/docs/src/basics/integrator.md

 [`Event Handling and Callback Functions`](@ref).
 Modifications within a callback `affect!` surrounded by saves provides an error-free handling of the discontinuity.

+### Integrator vs Solution

+The integrator and the solution have very different actions because they have very different meanings.
+The `Solution` type is a type with history: it stores all of the (requested) timepoints and interpolates/acts using the values closest in time.
+On the otherhand, the `Integrator` type is a local object.
+It only knows the times of the interval it currently spans, the current caches and values, and the current state of the solver (the current options, tolerances, etc.).
+These serve very different purposes:

+* The `integrator`'s interpolation can extrapolate, both forward and backward in in time.
+This is used to estimate events and is internally used for predictions.
+* The `integrator` is fully mutable upon iteration.
+This means that every time an iterator affect is used, it will take timesteps from the current time.
+This means that `first(integrator)!=first(integrator)` since the `integrator` will step once to evaluate the left and then step once more (not backtracking).
+  This allows the iterator to keep dynamically stepping, though one should note that it may violate some immutablity assumptions commonly made about iterators.

+If one wants the solution object, then one can find it in `integrator.sol`.

 ## Function Interface

 In addition to the type interface, a function interface is provided which allows